 Q: Do you only paint with oils?

 As an artist I enjoy experimenting other mediums.
-Albeit, I am most comfortable with oils and clay.
-I do enjoy sketching and ceramic sculpture.
+Albeit, I am most comfortable with oils, I do enjoy sketching, painting in gauche and pastels.

 Q: What type of lighting is in your studio?